 - Over one-third of new paper is produced with recycled fiber.
 Other fiber sources include whole trees and plants (one-third), as well as residue from sawmills (one-third).
 By weight, paper comprises more than a third of all recyclables collected in the US, nearly 45 million tons in 2010.

 - Paper cannot be recycled indefinitely.
 With every recycling, fibers become shorter.
 After being processed five to seven times, the fibers become too short for the production of new paper, requiring the addition of new fibers.

 - Two-thirds of packaging material recovered for recycling is paper, more than the combined total of glass, metal, and plastic.
 According to municipal solid waste data from the EPA, only 32.5 percent of glass, 55.1 percent of aluminum and 31.2 percent of PET bottles and jars were recycled in 2014.

 - On a daily basis, U.S. papermakers recycle enough paper to fill a 14-mile long train of boxcars.

 - Paper recycling supports carbon sequestration.

-Sources for the facts and figures mentioned in this article were found at the following locations.
-Be sure to follow these links to find out more about paper recycling:
+Some of the facts and figures mentioned in this article were found at the following locations: